 Alas, we didn't win it :(

 The game was tied 1 - 1 after the ninth inning and went into overtime.
-Russell Martin had an issue with the calls the umpire made ... and he too had works and got thrown out of the game.
+Russell Martin had an issue with the calls the umpire made ... and he too had words and got thrown out of the game.
 He was more passionate about it than Edwin.

 In the 17th inning with the score still tied at 1 - 1, it was a surprise to see second baseman/shortstop Ryan Goins, who hadn't been in today's game, warming up to pitch.
 He got through the 18th inning with no runs.

-In the 19th inning, second baseman/shortstop Darwin Barney, who had been in the game, take the mound to pitch.
+In the 19th inning, second baseman/shortstop Darwin Barney, who had been in the game, took the mound to pitch.
 Alas, a home run was hit and the Blue Jays couldn't come back with a run or two of their own.